Pub: Highest and remotest

-The highest pub in the United Kingdom is the Tan Hill Inn, Yorkshire, at 1732 ft above sea level.
-The remotest pub on the British mainland is The Old Forge in the village of Inverie, Lochaber, Scotland.
+The highest pub in the United Kingdom is the Tan Hill Inn, North Yorkshire, at 1732 ft above sea level.
+The remotest pub on the British mainland is the Old Forge in the village of Inverie, Lochaber, Scotland.
 There is no road access and it may only be reached by an 18 mi walk over mountains, or a 7 mi sea crossing.

 Smallest

 Contenders for the smallest public house in the UK include: